 What is antiphospholipid syndrome?

-Antiphospholipid syndrome is a disorder characterised by recurrent arterial or venous thrombosis and/or pregnancy losses, in the presence of persistently elevated levels of anticardiolipin antibodies and/or evidence of circulating lupus anticoagulant (these abnormalities are detected by blood tests).
+Antiphospholipid syndrome is an acquired autoimmune disorder characterised by recurrent arterial or venous thrombosis and/or pregnancy losses, in the presence of persistently elevated levels of anticardiolipin antibodies and/or evidence of circulating lupus anticoagulant (these abnormalities are detected by blood tests).
+Antiphospholipid syndrome can be primary or secondary.

-Seronegative antiphospholipid-like syndrome is a similar disease, except antiphospholipid antibodies are not detected.
+Seronegative antiphospholipid-like syndrome is a similar disease where antiphospholipid antibodies are not detected.

 The name 'lupus anticoagulant' is misleading because not all patients with a positive result have systemic lupus erythematosus, and antiphospholipid syndrome is associated with increased blood clotting rather than increased bleeding.